dairycultist/CompiledLang/README.md

 If a request would be accepted by multiple `onrequest` functions, the topmost one is selected.

-Any request that is not accepted by any `onrequest` function is responded to with `404.html`.
+Any request that is not accepted by any `onrequest` function is responded to with `404.html`, if it exists.